St Andrew's Church, Ham: Notable interments

 The cemetery also contains the graves of three war dead: Irene Daisy Collett of the Women's Auxiliary Air Force (d 1943), Ronald Oswald Dibben of the Royal Air Force Volunteer Reserve (d 1942) and William Samuel Hudson Palmer of the Royal Flying Corps (d 1917).
 Also the grave of Dr. Frederick Carson who was a captain in the R.A.M.C. in WW1 and was awarded the Military Cross in 1918.

 Members of the Shafto family are buried in the cemetery.

-Activities

-The church has a service on Sunday mornings, a Sunday School for children between the ages of 3 and 11 years and a youth group for older children.

-On the initiative of a German-speaking congregation established in 1979 by parents of pupils attending the German School nearby in Petersham, Lutheran services in the German language have been held at St Andrew's since 1980.
-The services are held currently once a month on Sunday afternoons.
-There are also regularly scheduled ecumenical services shared by the Anglican St Andrew's congregation and the German-speaking Catholic congregation (which holds services at St Thomas Aquinas, Ham).
+LLutheran services in German have been held at St Andrew's since 1980.